 Drug tolerance and dependence can vary among individuals and drugs.
 Some drugs, such as opioids and benzodiazepines, are notorious for their rapid development of tolerance and dependence, while others may take longer to produce these effects.
 Additionally, the interplay of genetic, environmental, and individual factors makes the development of tolerance and dependence a complex process.

-The symptoms of drug tolerance and dependence encompass physical, mental, and emotional health issues.
+The symptoms of drug dependence encompass physical, mental, and emotional health issues.
 These symptoms can be found in people who have entered the next stage of drug addiction — active drug addiction — but don’t necessarily result in addiction.
-The symptoms of tolerance and dependence can include:
+The symptoms of dependence can include:

 If you or a loved one is experiencing these symptoms, consider visiting a therapist, as attempting to discontinue the drugs on your own may be ineffective and could result in further problems.